 Grass trimmer safety

-Safely using your electric strimmer is easy when you follow our simple tips.
+Safely using your electric trimmer is easy when you follow our simple tips.

 - Make sure you buy your grass trimmer from a reputable dealer, and follow the manufacturer’s instructions carefully.

 - It’s important to register a new strimmer with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
 To register any of your appliances, regardless of age, visit our Product Registration page.

 - Use our free online checker to see if you have any recalled electrical items.

 - Check that your appliance has a UK plug; if it doesn’t, don’t try to use a UK travel adaptor.
 Get in touch with the retailer and ask them to fit a UK plug.

 - Do regular checks of the plug and socket for burn marks, sounds of ‘arcing’ (buzzing or crackling) or if it feels too hot to touch.
 If you have fuses blowing or circuit-breakers tripping then contact a registered electrician to investigate.

 - Any socket you plan to use to plug in a grass trimmer should have RCD (residual current device) Protection.
 An RCD is a life-saving device that protects against dangerous electric shock and reduces the risk of electrical fires.
 If you don’t have RCD protection in your fuse box for your sockets, consider installing an RCD socket or plug to protect you and your property from serious appliance faults.

 - If you have to use an extension lead make sure it is suitable for outdoor use, is fitted with a thermal cut-out and is fully unwound before using it.